A View from Atlas Park: Powersets, The Care and Feeding of

 Post-I5 and post-ED, the playerbase has been told that there is little chance of large wholesale changes to how powersets work.
 With this in mind, it also means that little change will occur to existing powersets (outside of tweaks / nerfs).
 MMOGs are all about change.
 If they aren’t seen to be growing, players very quickly get the impression that the MMOG isn’t doing very well.
 With powersets being as they are – the key tool for player interaction within the CoH/V world – making more powersets available to each AT is a good way for Cryptic to give players something new(-ish) within the CoH/V world and provide an excellent stop gap before the new (and I’m assuming 90% completely original here) powersets debut in the paid expansion.

 I’m late in mentioning this, but Sigil Games announced that Sony would be distributing its new MMOG, Vangard: Saga of Heroes.
 The reason this means anything to CoH/V is that Sigil was linked as the developer of the Marvel MMOG managed by Microsoft for the Xbox360.
 Now, if this arrangement is still in place, you could end up seeing Sony distributing a Microsoft Xbox360 only game while at the same time releasing its own DC MMOG.
 That would be a bit embarrassing for Microsoft, I think.

 Not that Sigil mentions the Marvel MMOG anywhere on their website.
-If Sigil were at one time going to be making the Marvel MMOG, they aren’t anymore.
-And the Marvel MMOG takes one further step into the wonderful land of vapourware.
-And there is still no info on the DC MMOG other than Jim Lee will be giving up some sketches for it.
+If Sigil were at one time going to be making the Marvel MMOG, they aren’t anymore as far as I can see.
+And so the Marvel MMOG takes one further step into the wonderful land of vapourware.
+TAlso, there is still no info on the DC MMOG other than Jim Lee will be giving up some sketches for it.

 Looks like CoH/V will be the only superhero MMOG out there for a long time to come…